adidas/api-guidelines/asynchronous-api-guidelines/02_asynchronous_api_guidelines/e_schema_registration.md

 ### Automatic schema registration

-Applications **MUST NOT** enable automatic registration of schemas because FDP's operational model for the Schema Registry relies on GitOps (every operation is done through GIT PRs + automated pipelines)
+Applications **MUST NOT** enable automatic registration of schemas because in adidas schemas have a separate lifecycle, intended to be independent from API contract and API implementing code.